Bringing home a new dog, especially a super cute Frenchie puppy, is exciting for all involved.

 - Dogs can’t be themselves on-leash.
 So avoid on-leash introductions.

 - Don’t force them to meet tons of other dogs the very first time.

-- Bring treats and reward them for nice, friendly meetings with other dogs.
+- Bring treats (like these all-natural tidbits) and reward them for nice, friendly meetings with other dogs.

 - Closely watch their body language and behavior for signs of fear (neck and back hair standing on end, growling, covering).